 More about the December Security Bulletin for Android

 Google says that the most severe of the issues are critical flaws in device-specific code that could lead to arbitrary code execution in the kernel.
 This could cause a local permanent device compromise, which may require reflashing the OS to fix the device.

 Dirty Cow a.k.a.
 CVE-2016-5195

 This particular flaw has been located in the kernel as well as Linux distributions for almost ten years.
 The security flaw could allow attackers to obtain root privileges via a race condition bug and then gain write-access to read-only memory.
 The vulnerability was patched in both the kernel and Linux in October.
-However, Android devices had to wait for a fix, and unfortunately there have been exploit kits leveraging the issue in the wild.
+However, Android devices had to wait for a fix, and unfortunately, there have been exploiting kits leveraging the issue in the wild.

 Besides Dirty Cow, another root privilege flaw was addressed – CVE-2016-4794.

 Other privilege escalation flaws were also found and fixed in the kernel and the kernel’s ION driver, together with the HTC sound codec driver and MediaTek driver.
 Other components were also affected by privilege escalation issues: the kernel security and kernel performance subsystems, MediaTek I2C driver, Synaptics touchscreen driver and Broadcom Wi-Fi driver.